frederic-perez/AmE-dictionary/data/idioms.md

 __nothing to sneeze at__ Not something that should be ignored, dismissed, or treated with disdain; something that is not inconsequential. _She never really had a chance of winning, but the amount of votes she managed to muster is truly nothing to sneeze at._
 __nothing ventured, nothing gained__ _proverb_
 __nothing wrong with that__
+__nothingburger__ [:scroll: From the metaphorical use of a burger missing a patty] _informal_ That which is, seems, or is presented as being important but turns out to be utterly insignificant or unsubstantial.
+Used especially in reference to politics.
+Also spelled “nothing burger.”
+Primarily heard in US.
 __now (someone) has gone and done it__ Someone has just done something very grave, foolish, and/or irreparable. _Now you’ve gone and done it!
 My mother’s gonna tan our hides for breaking that!_
 __now (that) you mention it__ :two: An expression used when one remembers or realizes something because of what the other person has just said. _A: “The weather’s been a bit unpredictable lately, huh?”
 B: “Now you mention it, I hear there could be a blizzard next week.”_
 __now we are talking__